wbenny/DetoursNT/README.md

 ### Usage

-After you hit `F7` in Visual Studio and have everyting compiled, you can check that `SampleHookDLL.dll` indeed depends only on `NTDLL.DLL`:
+After you hit `F7` in Visual Studio and have everything compiled, you can check that `SampleHookDLL.dll` indeed depends only on `NTDLL.DLL`:

 ![Dependency Walker](Images/depends.png)